Environmental and

 Using Advanced Technologies

-Our team applies innovative and state-of-the-art technology for leak detection, monitoring, and leak repair prioritization to enhance safety and protect the environment.
+Our team applies innovative and state-of-the-art technology, including satellite and helicopter surveys, to prioritize leak detection, monitoring, and leak repair to enhance safety and protect the environment.
 We regularly review technological advances as they are brought into the market to determine if they will provide increased value to our leak detection and monitoring efforts.

-One example is our Advanced Mobile Leak Detection (AMLD) technology, that uses Cavity Ring-Down Spectroscopy (CRDS).
-The CRDS is 1,000 times more sensitive than legacy technologies.
-Atmos Energy operates 12 advanced mobile leak detection technology units in our Texas and Louisiana distribution divisions.We added new units in Colorado and Mississippi in 2022, and a new unit in Tennessee in 2023.
+One example is our Advanced Mobile Leak Detection (AMLD) technology, which uses Cavity Ring-Down Spectroscopy (CRDS).
+The CRDS is 1,000 times more sensitive than traditional technologies.
+In fiscal year 2023, Atmos Energy continued our investment in this advanced leak detection technology, adding a vehicle in Tennessee and bringing our total to sixteen units, with at least one unit operating in every Division.

 Additional technologies we use to detect leaks include: